Morning Light (film): Production

 team trained aboard the Morning Light, which Disney purchased from software executive Philippe Kahn.
 Filming coincided with training and the race itself, which started July 15, 2007 and concluded ten days later.

 Release

 The film was released on October 17, 2008.
-Prior to theatrical release, private screenings were held for yacht racing enthusiasts, including one hosted by Roy E. Disney for U.S. Sailing on March 14, 2008, in Newport, Rhode Island.
+Prior to theatrical release, private screenings were held for yacht racing enthusiasts, including one hosted by Roy E. Disney for US Sailing in Newport, Rhode Island, and at the Newport Harbor Nautical Museum in Newport Beach, California to raise money for the Transpacific Yacht Club and their exhibit at the museum.